w3c/wot-scripting-api/rationale.md

 ## Client API (`ConsumedThing`)
 Scripts that use the Client API are basically sending requests to servers in order to retrieve or update properties, invoke actions, and observe properties, actions and events.
 When the `ConsumedThing` is fetched, its Thing Description is also fetched, then client scripts can track changes by subscribing to events that signal TD changes.

+For browser compatibility of the Client API, events are used with the DOM convention: an Event (or Event sub-class) object is passed as an argument to the event listener, which contains a property with the event payload data, instead the Node.js convention where payload is directly passed to the event listener as arguments.

+There is no Client API for creating Things.
+ExposedThings can be created only locally through the Server API.
+However, a WoT Runtime may have a special management Thing exposed that would accept actions for installing, uninstalling, running and stopping scripts in that WoT Runtime.
+These scripts may create local ExposedThings, so the use case of remote Thing creation can be implemented.